Sri Lanka names captain of oil tanker a suspect in fire

 The tanker was transporting crude oil from the port of Mina Al Ahmadi in Kuwait to the Indian port of Paradip, where the state-owned Indian Oil Corp. has a refinery.

 The initial fire killed one Filipino crew member and injured another, while 21 other crew members escaped uninjured.
+The 21, including the captain, are currently staying in a coronavirus isolation center for seafarers.